Top Attractions in Alaska

 4970 Campbell Airstrip Rd, Anchorage, AK 99507, USA

 Few highways have as many moods as the Seward Highway.
-The 127-mile road, which runs from Anchorage down to Seward, can be all cheery sunshine one day—with views of snowcapped mountains, beluga whales, and surfers riding the tidal bore—and cranky the next, with socked-in mountains, mist, and mean-looking whitecaps on the water.
+The 125-mile road, which runs from Anchorage down to Seward, can be all cheery sunshine one day—with views of snowcapped mountains, beluga whales, and surfers riding the tidal bore—and cranky the next, with socked-in mountains, mist, and mean-looking whitecaps on the water.
 Whatever the mood, there’s a load to see.
 It’s completely fair to say that driving the Seward, named an All-American Road and a USDA Forest Service Scenic Byway, is both the journey and the destination.
 (The road is also well-known for horrendous traffic jams during the summer—it’s the only road leading south down the Kenai Peninsula out of Anchorage.)

 Blackstone Bay, Alaska, USA

 Gather up a bunch of people.
 Get in a car (with camping equipment, food, Frisbees, firewood, bug repellent, whatever else).
 Head to the town of Whittier.
 Rent kayaks from a local company.
 Get a water taxi to drop you, your friends, the gear, the kayak, and everything else you bring along at whatever camping area they recommend in Blackstone Bay.
 Then spend a few days paddling the bay to watch the area’s many glaciers calve (don’t get too close), see waterfalls, and picnic at random beaches.
 This is car camping at its boat-camping finest.
 You can bring everything, though be prepared to do some schlepping.
 (Some paddling experience is recommended for this outing.
 Rescue equipment would be helpful too—probably not necessary, but it won’t hurt to bring it along.)